mekaufman/iam/account_management.md

 # Assigning access to account management services
 {: #account-services}

-As the account owner or the administrator of an account management service, you can use account management services to grant users in the account access to invite users to the account, track billing and usage, and work with support cases.
-Users with access can also manage service IDs, access policies, catalog entries, and access groups.
+As the account owner or the administrator of an account management service, you can use these services to grant users access to complete tasks such as invite users to the account, track billing and usage, and work with support cases.
+Users with account management access policies can also manage service IDs, access policies, catalog entries, and access groups.
+{:shortdesc}

 ## Creating policies for account management service access
 {: #account-management-access}